saurabhygk/rest-api-smoke-testing-tool/README.md

 1. Copy Jar file in your CI CD server.
 (Make sure Java1.8 or above installed)
 2. Copy Configuration files at some location (EndPointConfig.json and ErrorCodes.properties)
 3. Copy "chkSmokeTestStatus.sh" from project directory (estt-test-tool\devops\) to CI/CD server
-4. After all above steps, integrate one more stage and copy following command as per configuration of your server.
+4. After all above steps, integrate one more stage in your CI/CD pipeline and copy following command as per configuration of your server.
 Give executation access to shell script for your user
 ```
 ./chkSmokeTestStatus.sh <<location_of_executable_jar>> <<location_of_configuration_files>> <<user_id>>
 ```
 1. First arg: Location of executable endpoint-smoketest-tool.jar
-2. Second arg: Locatoon of configuration files (EndPointConfig.json and ErrorCodes.properties location)
+2. Second arg: Location of configuration files (EndPointConfig.json and ErrorCodes.properties location)
 3. Third arg: User Id to mention who has started smoke testing.

 ## 3. ESST Dashboard (estt-dashboard)